Survivor and Community-Led Response – SCLR / The First Project

 Project Summary:

-The “Survivor and Community-Led Response (SCLR)” project was designed to provide vital support to local communities by facilitating a comprehensive analysis and evaluation of their existing conditions through the Community Capacity Building and Risk Reduction (PVCA) framework.
-This initiative is driven by the aspiration to rekindle a sense of responsibility and loyalty, foster a spirit of communal cooperation, rebuild trust, and restore hope within these communities.
-The methodology of the project encompasses several essential aspects:
+The “Survivor and Community-Led Response (SCLR)” project aimed to provide crucial support to local communities by conducting comprehensive analyses using the Community Capacity Building and Risk Reduction (PVCA) framework.
+This initiative sought to revive a sense of responsibility, foster communal cooperation, rebuild trust, and restore hope within these areas.
+The project methodology encompasses key aspects:

 Beneficiaries